chaitu236/TakServer/README.md

 * Server sends "Login or Register"
 * Client replies with login information or registers (If Client registers, password is sent to the mail and it can login with the password)
 * Server accepts name or asks for another name if the one provided is invalid or already taken
-* Client asks for list of seeks
-* Server responds with "Seek new" messages for all the seeks
+* Server sends list of seeks with "Seek new" messages and games in progress with "GameList Add" messages
 * Client posts seek or accepts existing seek
 * If seek is accepted, server removes existing seeks for both the players (sends "Seek remove" for all) and starts game
 * Client sends moves, server validates moves and sends the move to other client.
 If invalid, server sends a "NOK" message.